UWrc/UWrc.github.io/docs/tools/containers.md

 ![ngc-pytorch]

-Depending on the NGC container, it might have directions on the exact pull command for Singularity.
-If it does not work be sure to prepend their pull location with `docker://` since these are native Docker containers that need to be converted to Singularity.
+Depending on the NGC container, it might have directions on the exact pull command for Apptainer.
+If it does not work be sure to prepend their pull location with `docker://` since these are native Docker containers that need to be converted to Apptainer.

-The example above provides a Docker pull command for PyTorch but in this case you'd modify it similarly as if you got it from Docker Hub from `docker pull nvcr.io/nvidia/pytorch:21.05-py3` to `singularity pull docker://nvcr.io/nvidia/pytorch:21.05-py3`.
+The example above provides a Docker pull command for PyTorch but in this case you'd modify it similarly as if you got it from Docker Hub from `docker pull nvcr.io/nvidia/pytorch:21.05-py3` to `apptainer pull docker://nvcr.io/nvidia/pytorch:21.05-py3`.

 ### NGC API Keys